JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginName`
 {#patchPluginXml-pluginName}

-The user-visible plugin display name.
+Specifies the user-visible plugin name.
 It should use Title Case.
 The provided value will be assigned to the [`<name>`](plugin_configuration_file.md#idea-plugin__name) element.

 {style="narrow"}